raketbizdev/raketbizdev/README.md

 ### WordPress Plugin
 - [google-maps-gutenberg-block](https://github.com/raketbizdev/google-maps-gutenberg-block) - A WordPress Gutenberg block plugin to embed Google Maps into your posts and pages.
 - [car-listing](https://github.com/raketbizdev/car-listing) - This plugin provides the functionality to list cars on your WordPress website.
 Users can add car details, and the plugin offers templates for both the archive and single views.
 - [WooCommerce Phone Verification](https://codecanyon.net/item/woocommerce-phone-verification-by-ringcaptcha-with-sms-notifications/7808948) - This plugin replaces the default phone field on your checkout page with RingCaptcha’s phone verification widget.
-WooCoommerce does not have phone verification by default so people can just input random phone numbers and business owners can’t verify if an order is legitimate or not.
+WooCommerce does not have phone verification by default so people can just input random phone numbers and business owners can’t verify if an order is legitimate or not.
+- [Gravity Forms Paynamics Add On](https://github.com/raketbizdev/gravityformspaynamics) - Integrates Gravity Forms with Paynamics, enabling end users to purchase goods and services through Gravity Forms.

 ## Languages and Tools
 <img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />